udacity/pdsnd_github/README.md

 push your work on github

 ### Description
-Describe what your project is about and what it does
+project is all about git and github
 ### Files used
 Include the files used